jacob-keller/L0G-101086/README.md

 uncompressed evtc files and extract data such as player names, success/failure, encounter type, and the encounter start time.

-These are stored into the arcdps.uploadextras folder by default (configurable within the upload-logs.ps1 and format-encounters.ps1 scripts) as JSON data.
+These are stored into the arcdps.uploadextras folder by default, configurable within the upload-logs.ps1 and format-encounters.ps1 scripts, as JSON data.

 ##### uploading to gw2raidar